 Selection of pupils to the School is by a series of auditions, which seek to assess musical ability and identify outstanding potential.
 An invitation to a full audition at the school will follow a preliminary assessment by the Director of Music.

-No formal academic assessment takes place, although applicants are inevitably assessed informally during the academic lessons which they attend.
-However, the decision whether or not to offer a place is based purely on the School's assessment of musical potential and the candidate's desire and suitability to undertake a specialized course.
+The decision whether or not to offer a place is based purely on the School's assessment of musical potential and the candidate's desire and suitability to undertake a specialised course.

 During the interview with the Headmaster, the matter of funding will be discussed.
-The Headmaster will let parents know what funding might be available and try to gain some indication of parents of how much they are able to contribute.
-Parents should note that help towards the fees comes in the form of a means-tested bursaries based on financial need rather than scholarships based on any kind of ranking of ability.
+The Headmaster will discuss the bursary application process with parents/guardians and try to gain some indication from them of how much they are able to contribute.
+Parents/Guardians should note that help towards the fees comes in the form of a means-tested bursaries based on financial need rather than scholarships based on any kind of ranking of ability.